 Earning the title of best-selling car of the year for half a decade straight is no small feat, but the Ford Taurus proudly claimed that victory between 1992 and 1996.
-While the sedan served as a great family-style automobile for the time, it didn’t typically offer anything particularly out of the ordinary once drivers got behind the wheel, unless buyers selected the SHO option.
+Though the sedan served as a great family-style automobile for the time, it didn’t typically offer anything particularly out of the ordinary once drivers got behind the wheel, unless buyers selected the SHO option.
 This 1994 Ford Taurus here on Craigslist is one such second-generation example featuring this fine package, and it’s an ex-trainer from the Bob Bondurant School of High Performance Driving in Chandler, Arizona.
 This one is now located in the Point Loma area of San Diego, California, and is priced at $16,999.
 Jack M., thanks a lot for your excellent tip here!

 The Super High Output package, or SHO for short, really helped wake up the Ford Taurus, featuring a high-tech Yamaha-manufactured V6 under the hood for the ’94 model.
 Those equipped with a manual transmission got a 3.0-liter engine, or a slightly larger 3.2 L unit if mated to an automatic, with this car having the latter configuration.
 Despite their displacement difference, both power plants were rated at 220 horsepower.
 As Bob’s school offered high-performance lessons in a small enclosure for police pursuit driving, bodyguards, and even auto stuntmen, I’m guessing the less than 20,000 miles on the odometer weren’t exactly all put on there easily.
 However, everything in the bay still appears to remain in good order.